Industrialists-Of-Create/AzimuthDocs/docs/index.md

 hero:
   name: "Azimuth Docs"
-  text: "Documentation of Azimuth, a minecraft mod library designed to extend the accessibility and capability of create's systems."
+  text: ""
-  tagline: My great project tagline
+  tagline: Documentation of Azimuth, a minecraft mod library designed to extend the accessibility and capability of create's systems.
+Primarially for use with mods developed by Aztech group.
   actions:
     - theme: brand
       text: Markdown Examples